From Raman to Kalam: Iconic Indian Scientists and Their Revolutionary Contributions

 Dr. Jagdish Chandra Bose invented the Crescograph, a device that records the minute growth and movements of plants.
 This invention demonstrated that plants have a circulatory system and living cells that cause the upward movement of sap.

-The Raman Effect, discovered by Chandrashekar V Raman, explains how light scatters when it passes through a transparent substance.
+The Raman Effect, discovered by Chandrashekar V. Raman, explains how light scatters when it passes through a transparent substance.
 This effect is crucial in quantum theory as it demonstrates the dual nature of light, consisting of both particles and waves.

-Dr. JC Bose invented the wireless coherer, which was an essential component in the development of radio technology, later built upon by Guglielmo Marconi.
+Dr. Jagdish Chandra Bose invented the wireless coherer, a key component in the early development of radio technology.
+His work laid the foundation for later advancements by Guglielmo Marconi and others.